Dodrio: Exploring Transformer Models with Interactive Visualization: Interface

 For a robust understanding of the attention mechanisms in Transformers, it is important to explore the behavior of attention across interesting components of a sentence (eg. coreferences, word sense, etc.) present in various instances in a dataset.

-The \textbf{\embeddingView{}} (\autoref{fig:instance-selection}A) uses UMAP~\cite{mcinnesUmap2018} to project text instance's model representation computed by concatenating the last four hidden state layers of BERT to a 2D space and visualizes it with a scatter plot.
-The \textbf{\tableView{}} (\autoref{fig:instance-selection}B) allows for instance selection while providing the user with instance's true and predicted labels.
+The \textbf{\embeddingView{}} (\autoref{fig:appendix-instance}-A) uses UMAP~\cite{mcinnesUmap2018} to project text instance's model representation computed by concatenating the last four hidden state layers of BERT to a 2D space and visualizes it with a scatter plot.

+The \textbf{\tableView{}} (\autoref{fig:appendix-instance}-B) allows for instance selection while providing the user with instance's true and predicted labels.
 Users can hover over a dot in the \embeddingView{} to view the sentence text, and click a dot or a row in the \tableView{} to change \tool{}'s input sentence.